 For example, clicking on the phone or signal strength icon will bring up this dialog:

 The user can then change connection settings and activate or deactivate radios.
-Possibly a source for a bunch of support calls, if the user accidently changes connection settings.
+Possibly a source for a bunch of support calls, if the user accidentally changes connection settings.

 You can make your application fullscreen and all this status information is no more visible to the user.
 You should then provide the user with your own set of status information.